In this tutorial we will show you how to setup static User Level Security in ASP.NET Report Maker. We will use the demo database for demonstration.

 Tick this option to set up the user access levels.
 You should select the security table and the corresponding Login Name and Password fields.

 To set up the user levels, click on the [Advanced] button.
 A popup window will appear.
 Click on the [User Levels] button.
 Select the User Level Field.

 There are three built-in user levels:

-Administrator - Administrator is a built-in user level that has all permissions plus the privileges to modify User IDs and User Levels.
+Administrator - Administrator user level is a built-in user level that has all permissions plus the privileges to modify User IDs and User Levels.
 Its permissions are same as that of the hard-coded Administrator.
 The User Level ID of Administrator is -1.

 Default - Default user level is built-in user level with user level = 0.
 Since User Level field is an integer field, if you set a default value of 0 for this field, this user level will become the default user level for the user after registration and before the Administrator assigning another higher user level.